george-hawkins/wifi-spectrum-analyzer/README.md

 * A [USB-A female to USB-C male OTG adapter](https://www.aliexpress.com/item/32830129548.html) (this page lists different variants, the cheap "USB2.0 TypeC to USB" one is fine).

 It feels odd that such a cable combination costs almost as much as the total for all the other parts.

+If you're unfamiliar with OTG, it reverses the normal relationship between a smartphone and whatever is plugged into it - normally, a smartphone expects to receive power via USB but an OTG adapter tells it to instead supply power to the thing that it's connect to.

 Note: instead of USB-A to USB-C cable plus an OTG adapter you can apparently use a USB C2C cable (see the RP2040-Zero [FAQ](https://www.waveshare.com/wiki/RP2040-Zero#FAQ)) but currently it's not particularly easy to find cables that are clearly labelled as supporting C2C.